 Next, you want to make sure that your legs fit comfortably under the desk.
 You should have space to cross your legs without bumping the desk.

 You don’t want the desk to be too high, however, since your elbows should also bend at a right angle.
 You want your shoulders and wrists to be relaxed while you work.

-Another option for an ergonomic desk is to get a standing desk.
+Another option for an ergonomic desk is to get a standing style desk.
 In this case, you only need to focus on desk height.
 Keep your shoulders relaxed and your elbows bent at a ninety-degree angle.